smartcar/javascript-sdk/README.md

 **Reference:** [`new Smartcar(options)`](doc#new_Smartcar_new)

-> NOTE: See the full set of available scopes for each endpoint in the [Smartcar API reference](https://smartcar.com/docs/api#get-all-vehicles) under "Required Permissions".
+> NOTE: See the full set of available scopes for each endpoint in the [Smartcar API reference](https://smartcar.com/docs/api#permissions).

 ### 3. Launch Connect